-- shares of common stock, par value \$0.001 per share; and - shares of preferred stock, with a par value per share that may be established by the board of directors in the applicable certificate of designations.
+- 500,000,000 shares of common stock, par value \$0.001 per share; and - 50,000,000 shares of preferred stock, with a par value per share that may be established by the board of directors in the applicable certificate of designations.

-As of , 2021, giving effect to the Reorganization Transactions, there would have been shares of our common stock outstanding, held by stockholders, and no shares of our preferred stock outstanding.
+As of June 30, 2021, on a pro forma basis after giving effect to the Reorganization Transactions, there would have been 115,702,196 shares of our common stock outstanding, held by five stockholders, and no shares of our preferred stock outstanding.

-We are selling shares of common stock in this offering (shares if the underwriters exercise in full their option to purchase additional shares of our common stock).
+We are selling 13,888,889 shares of common stock in this offering (15,972,222 shares if the underwriters exercise in full their option to purchase additional shares of our common stock).
 All shares of our common stock outstanding upon consummation of this offering will be fully paid and non-assessable